 What sounds like more fun to you?
 You can make a list and tell yourself to follow it.
 Or, you can turn your work, tasks, goals, and habits into a game.
 Naturally, games sound better and less stressful.
 That’s why apps that use gamification are so popular for helping you stay on track.
-While many apps are using this technique, we’re just going to take a look at five of the best.
+While many apps use this technique, we take a look at six of the best.

 Many of the apps on this list focus on task management, productivity and organization, but the beauty of gamification is that you can really apply it to anything.
 One of those things is language-learning, and while there are various apps – like DuoLingo – which dabble in making it more gamified, MindSnacks really is the master of it.